tetherless-world/jefferson/README.md

 jefferson
 =========

 This repository hosts a Prizms node applied to the [The Jefferson Project at Lake George](http://www.youtube.com/watch?v=uARKFSw4ofc).
+It is a collection of relevant datasets that will be hosted at http://jefferson.tw.rpi.edu, but may also be copied, extended, and hosted by other organizations.